“Let your community feed your creativity.”

 3. Appear On Local Broadcast Media

 Community events make our work extra newsworthy, particularly when we present broadly relevant programs that stir interest among listeners and journalists.

 * * *

 Overall, as we expand the audiences we serve, we brighten more lives with music, and some of those people, in turn, support us.

-Show after show, our music-making reveals itself as an act of community, building the connections that give rise to long-term career sustainability.
+Show after show, our music-making reveals itself as an act of community-building, growing the connections that give rise to long-term career sustainability.